hardwario/docs/chester/firmware-sdk/github-actions-ci.md

     path: application
 ```

-You will need to create a secret the same way as you did with the `HARDWARIO_CLOUD_TOKEN`.
-This time the secret will have name `CI_TOKEN`.
+You will need to create a secret the same way as you did with the [`HARDWARIO_CLOUD_TOKEN`](#setup-env).
+This time the secret will have the name `CI_TOKEN`.
 You will have to [**create the Access Token**](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token).
 After you create it, just copy and paste it into the `CI_TOKEN` secret.

 The last thing you need to do in this step is to replace the `USERNAME_OR_ORGANIZATION` with the name of the **organization** or **user** that is an **owner of both repositories** (Skeleton and SDK).

 ```
-    - name: Patch west.yml File
+    - name: Patch west.yml file
       run: |
-        sed -r -i'' "s/git@github.com:USERNAME_OR_ORGANIZATION/https:\/\/${{secrets.CI_TOKEN}}@github.com\/USERNAME_OR_ORGANIZATION/g" application/west.yml
+        sed -r -i'' "s/git@github.com:USERNAME_OR_ORGANIZATION/https:\/\/${{secrets.CI_TOKEN}}@github.com\/USERNAME_OR_ORGANIZATION/g" vendor/west.yml
-        cat application/west.yml
+        cat vendor/west.yml
 ```

-Next steps takes care of configuring west as set up in the previous step and setting the development board to **Chester**.
+The next steps take care of configuring west as set up in the previous step and setting the development board to **Chester**.

 ```
     - name: Configure West
       run: |
-        cd application
-        west init -l --mf west.yml .
+        west init -l --mf west.yml vendor
         west update
         west config build.board chester_nrf52840
 ```

-Finally, this step will build the application and create the final firmware
+Finally, this step will build the application and create the final firmware with the firmware name set to the name of repository and version to the release tag name

 ```
-    - name: Build Application
+    - name: Build application
+      env:
+        FW_NAME: ${{ github.event.repository.name }}
+        FW_VERSION: ${{ github.event.release.tag_name }}
-      run: cd application ; west build
+      run: west build -d vendor/application/build vendor/application
 ```

-The last two steps are almost the same.
-The first one is executed when the **release of the application is made**.
+The last step is executed when the **release of the application is made**.
 This will add the tag name as the firmware version.

 :::warning